Badam Natawan

-Badam Natawan (Sindhi: بادام ناتوان, March 1924 – 8 February 1988) was a Sindhi language writer.
-Her sister Roshan Ara Mughal and daughter Naseem Thebo were also famous writers.
-She was among the first few Sindhi female writers of Pakistan.
-She authored three books.
+Badam Natawan (بادام ناتوان; 7 March 1924 – 8 February 1988) was a Pakistani Sindhi-language writer.
+She is regarded as among the earliest generation of women writers in Sindhi and was the author of three published books.
+Her sister Roshan Ara Mughal and her daughter Naseem Thebo were also writers.

+Early life and education

+Badam Natawan was born on 7 March 1924 in Shikarpur, in the Sindh province of British India.
+Her father was Muhammad Hassan and her mother served as the headmistress of a local school.
+She passed her matriculation examination under the University of Bombay and was proficient in Arabic, Persian, English and Sindhi.

-Childhood and personal life
+Personal life

-Badam Natawan was born on 7 March 1924 in Shikarpur, Sindh, Pakistan.
-Her father's name was Muhammad Hassan.
-Her mother was the headmistress at a local school.
-She passed matriculation examination from Bombay University.
-She had good command on Arabic, Persian, English and Sindhi languages.
-She was married to Mir Abdul Baqui Thebo, a resident of village Ghari, Taluka Mehar, District Dadu.
-Her son Mir Thebo is a renowned political activist and communist leader.
-Her daughter Naseem Thebo was a renowned story writer who was also a faculty member of the Department of Economics of the University of Sindh, Jamshoro.
-Her second daughter Benazir Thebo and her sister Roshan Ara Mughal were also writers.
+Natawan was married to Mir Abdul Baqui Thebo, of the village of Ghari in Mehar Taluka, Dadu District.
+Her son Mir Thebo became a political activist and communist leader; her daughter Naseem Thebo became a noted short-story writer and a faculty member of the Department of Economics at the University of Sindh, Jamshoro.
+Her second daughter, Benazir Thebo, and her sister, Roshan Ara Mughal, were also writers.

-Literary achievements
+Literary career

-Badan Natawan started writing when most of the girls were not even allowed to go to school.
-She was among the first few Sindhi female writers.
-Her first book Shikasta Zindagi (Sindhi: شڪسته زندگي)(Unsuccessful Life) was published in 1950 in two volumes.
-This book was published by Bashir & Sons Karachi.
-Her second book Khush Khaslat Khatoon (Sindhi: خوش خصلت خاتون)(Good Mannered Woman) was published in 1956 by Sindhi Adabi Board Jamshoro.
-Her third book Qalbi Ujja (Sindhi: قلبي اڃ) was published in 1966 by Moulvi Muhammad Azeem & Sons, Shikarpur.
+Natawan began writing at a time when formal education remained largely inaccessible to women in the region, and she is counted among the earliest generation of Sindhi women writers.
+Her first book, Shikasta Zindagi (شڪسته زندگي), was published in two volumes in 1950 by Bashir & Sons of Karachi.
+Her second book, Khush Khaslat Khatoon (خوش خصلت خاتون), was published in 1956 by the Sindhi Adabi Board in Jamshoro.
+Her third book, Qalbi Ujj (قلبي اڃ), appeared in 1966, published by Moulvi Muhammad Azeem & Sons of Shikarpur.

-She also authored following books which are yet to be published:
+A number of her manuscripts are reported to have remained unpublished at the time of her death, including: